Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 The greater the mass, the greater the gravity.
 We actually tend to refer to that resulting force as an _acceleration_, so that the force of gravity on the surface of Earth, for example, is 9.78 to 9.83 m/s$^2$ (meters per second per second).
 The force of gravity is **incredibly weak** despite the profound effect it has on our day to day lives, which might explain why it's so difficult to measure the [_gravitational constant_](https://en.wikipedia.org/wiki/Gravitational_constant).

 This is perhaps an interesting subject; when I began working on _Clean Space_ I simply picked the first value for the gravitational constant I could find on wiki, and got on with my life.
 I recently revisited the fundamental physics of the game engine ([Clean Engine](https://github.com/clean-development/engine)) and was dismayed by the huge number of supposed _constants_ I was coming across, leading to a very interesting [article by Lisa Zyga](http://phys.org/news/2015-04-gravitational-constant-vary.html).
-For the sake of the remainder of this article however, as interesting as toying with the idea of a variable gravitational _constant_ might be (<- hint), we'll use the value `6.673889E-11`.
+For the sake of the remainder of this article however, as interesting as toying with the idea of a variable gravitational _constant_ might be (that's a hint towards a future article), we'll use the value `6.673889E-11`.

 _NB: For those that have forgotten how exponents work, the_ `E` _can be replaced with $$\times 10^x$$, or simply move the decimal point the given number of digits either to the right for positive, or left for negative exponents._